 - prevents your competition from falsely manipulating your data.

+Fill out your Google My Business listing completely.
+The more complete the better.
 Include pictures and videos, if you have them.
 They help increase phone calls and click-through rates.

 Step 3: Localize Website Content